 These buttons display the current state of channel modes.
 A button is down if that mode is on.
 If you have the correct privileges, you can also change channel modes by clicking on these buttons, or click the button to the left of the topic.
 To hide channel mode buttons, choose → from the main menu, expand Interface, click on Chat Window, and uncheck the Show channel mode buttons box.

 This is called the Nick Panel.
 It is displayed whenever the current tab is a channel.
 It lists the nicknames of all the users who have joined the channel, including yourself.
 Hover the mouse pointer over a nickname to display additional information about the user.
 You may change how the icons are displayed next to each nickname by changing the nickname icon theme.
 See Configuring nickname themes for more information.
 The Default Theme, as shown in the screen above, uses the following icons:

 In addition, if a user is away, a small clock will be drawn in the corner of the icon.

-Click with the send a file to the nickname.
-This is also the place where you can associate a nickname to a contact in your address book.mouse button on any nickname to display a context menu of operations you can perform with that nickname.
+Click with the send a file to the nickname.mouse button on any nickname to display a context menu of operations you can perform with that nickname.
 For example, you can